Rayc940/ece5160-fast-robot/lab6/lab.md

 The results show that the control loop runs significantly faster than both the IMU and DMP updates.
 As a result, a new yaw measurement is not available at every control step.

-To handle this mismatch, the PID controller is executed every loop using the most recent available yaw value.
-The DMP provides updated orientation data asynchronously, and the latest value is stored and reused until a new sample becomes available.
+To handle this, the PID controller is using the most recent yaw value every loop.
+The DMP provides updated orientation data asynchronously, and the most recent value is stored and reused until a new sample becomes available.

-Although this results in a slightly stair-stepped yaw signal due to the lower DMP update rate, the controller performance remains stable.
-This is because the derivative term is computed directly from the gyroscope angular velocity (gz_dps), which is updated at a higher rate.
+Although this results in a slightly stair stepped yaw signal due to the lower DMP update rate, the controller performance remains stable.
+This is because the derivative term is calculated from the gyroscope angular velocity, which is updated at a higher rate.

 <br>

 #### Programming Implmentation

-The PID controller is implemented as a non-blocking step function (pid_step_yaw) that runs once per loop iteration.
-Since BLE polling and command handling also occur in the main loop, Bluetooth commands can still be received and processed while the controller is running.
+The PID controller is implemented as a non-blocking step function (pid_step_yaw()) that runs once per loop.
+Since BLE polling and command handling is also in the main loop, bluetooth commands can still be received and processed while the controller is running.

 While the current implementation rotates the robot in place, the same control structure could be extended to maintain orientation while driving forward or backward by adjusting the relative speeds of the left and right motors.